 - Increased machine utilization

-Utilize the below best practices to get your MES selection right, the first time:
+Utilize the best practices (below) to accurately and effectively select your MES Solution:

-- Define Business and Project Goals – what do you wish to achieve from implementing an MES solution.
+1. Define Business and Project Goals.
+What do you wish to achieve when implementing an MES solution?

-- Assemble the Team – The team you put on the project from selection to implementation will make the difference between success and failure – from management sponsors to project manager to subject matter experts are the heartbeat of your successful implementation.
+2. Assemble the Team.
+The team you place on the project (from selection to implementation) will make the difference between success and failure.
+Your team of management sponsors, project manager, and subject matter experts are the heartbeat of your successful implementation.

 3. Realize Industry Requirements.
 Multiple levels of manufacturing processes exist.
 Within each level are a variety of standards and specifications, making it critical to keep the requirements of your specific industry in mind.
-Many MES solutions have been designed for continuous or batch manufacturing environments so when you are researching for an MES provider, you want to find solutions that are focused on complex, discrete manufacturing.
+Many MES solutions have been designed for continuous (or batch manufacturing) environments, so you want to find and MES provider who will offer solutions focused on complex, discrete manufacturing.

-The design (engineering) phase is following the advise phase and is prior to the development phase.
-Engineering a MES system can be a complex job because it affects several business processes.
-The first step after a software solution is selected and user requirements are clear is to translate the user requirements into a functional design.
-The technical design engineering will describe in detail how the software is structured and the hardware is technically setup.
+The design (engineering) phase follows the advise phase, and is prior to development.
+Engineering a MES system is complex because it impacts several business processes.
+After a software solution is selected and user requirements are clarified, these requirements must be translated into an effective, functional design.
+The technical design engineering will describe in detail the structure of the software and the technical assembly of the hardware.

-Manufacturing Execution System (MES) – Product Lifestyle Management (PLM) – Enterprise Resource Planning (ERP) integration is crucial to the notion of a digital enterprise, where the real-world environment – from concept design to physical production of a product through customer usage in the field – is connected and simulated in a virtual world.
-By weaving a digital thread throughout all phases of a product’s lifecycle and by connecting core systems, manufacturers can gain insights to help optimize the product and key processes ro achieve higher levels of productivity.
+Manufacturing Execution System (MES) – Product Lifestyle Management (PLM) – Enterprise Resource Planning (ERP) integration is crucial to digital enterprise, where the real-world environment – from concept design to physical production of a product through customer usage – is connected and simulated in a virtual world.
+By connecting core systems and weaving a digital thread throughout all phases of a product’s life-cycle, manufacturers can gain insight to optimize the product and implement key processes to achieve higher levels of productivity.

 MES Technical Track

-Manufacturing execution system (MES) software helps manufacturers to smoothly manage daily processes.
+Manufacturing Execution System (MES) software helps manufacturers to smoothly manage daily processes.
 MES integration with additional systems – including Enterprise Resource Planning (ERP) and Supply Chain Management (SCM) – further aids in the management of these daily processes.
-The integration of MES with ERP systems enables manufacturers to orchestrate work orders and other resource needs.
-Integrating real-time data about the availability of materials across the entire supply chain with ERP systems can help manufacturers minimize unnecessary interruptions and delays.
+The integration of MES with ERP systems enables manufacturers to orchestrate work orders and additional resource needs.
+Integrating real-time data about the availability of materials throughout the supply chain allows manufacturers to minimize unnecessary interruptions and delays.

-Detailed production reporting with static reports and live dashboards.
-Static reporting gathers real time data from your equipment to give you a solid overview of your production.
-Systems generate standard production reports that can be broken down by time, material, customer, and other parameters used for internal and external reporting needs.
+Static reporting gathers real time data from your equipment to provide a solid overview of production.
+Systems generate standard production reports that can be separated and analyzed by time, material, customer, and other parameters.
+These reports can be utilized for internal and external reporting needs.

-As manufacturing moves towards Industry 4.0, software and big data are the main drivers in the sector’s transformation.
-Big data refers to datasets whose size is beyond the ability of typical database software tools to capture, store, manage, and analyze effectively.
-By introducing software-based big data analytics and more flexible production techniques, manufacturers can boost productivity by up to 30%.
+As manufacturing moves toward Industry 4.0, software and big data are the main drivers of this transformation.
+Big data refers to data sets with a size beyond the ability of typical database software tools to effectively capture, store, manage, and analyze.
+By introducing software-based big data analytics and more flexible production techniques, manufacturers can boost productivity as much as 30%.

-Business Intelligence is needed to know what has happened in the past.
+Business Intelligence is needed to know what has occurred in the past.
 In addition to this, however, predictive analytics are also needed to optimize resources, make more-educated decisions, and to confidently take actions to establish future success of the manufacturer.